phnsci/CS50/README.md

 # CS50
-This is collection of code for Havard CS50
+This is collection of code for Harvard CS50